The briefing examines the impact of Mid-Nottinghamshire's Integrated Care Transformation Programme initiatives on

-The Improvement Analytics Unit (IAU) is a unique partnership between NHS England and the Health Foundation that evaluates complex local initiatives in health care in order to support learning and improvement.
+The Improvement Analytics Unit (IAU) is a unique partnership between NHS England and NHS Improvement and the Health Foundation that evaluates complex local initiatives in health care in order to support learning and improvement.

 By providing rapid feedback to service leaders and decision-makers at both a local and national level, we help to identify what is working well and what might need to change in the future to improve outcomes.

 Over the last decade, a number of national transformation programmes have been established to improve quality and efficiency in health care, often through the provision of more integrated care.
 The best analytical approaches to evaluate the impact of complex changes such as these are demanding to apply and the required capability is not always available in the NHS.